Shafin098/pakhi-bhasha/README.md

 ```
 ## How to get pakhi on my computer?
 * Get pre compiled binary from [pakhi.exe](https://github.com/Shafin098/pakhi-bhasha/releases)  Note: Download only pakhi.exe from Assets menu
-* Add pakhi as your environment variable
+* Add pakhi as your Path environment variable
 * Write a pakhi program (Use example from above).
 * Run your program (extension should be .pakhi) with `pakhi source_file_name.pakhi` command